public-transport/vbb-hafas/README.md

 		},
 		direction: 'Brandenburg, Hbf'
 	} ],
-	// all these are from the first part
+	// all these are from the first leg
 	origin: {
 		type: 'station',
 		id: '900000003201',